Michael G. Turnbull

 Since 2002, Mr. Turnbull has been carrying out the Architect of the Capitol's statutory responsibilities outside the Capitol complex and serves as his representative on the District of Columbia's Zoning Commission (and the Board of Zoning Adjustment) and the National Capital Memorial Advisory Commission.

 Prior to his appointment with the AOC, Mr. Turnbull worked for the Art Institute of Chicago to provide oversight on the museum's capital building campaign.
 After managing several successful renovations, he was named Director of the newly formed Department of Design and Construction.
 During his tenure with the museum, Mr. Turnbull oversaw significant and award-winning projects including the Daniel F. and Ada L. Rice Building Addition, the Ryerson Library Renovation, the Allerton Building Renovation as well as several major monument restorations for the museum's Ferguson Fund, including the Clarence F. Buckingham Memorial Fountain and Lorado Taft's Fountain of Time.

 Mr. Turnbull began his career by working for several Chicago architectural firms, including Skidmore, Owings, and Merrill and O'Donnell, Wicklund, Pigozzi, and Peterson on numerous institutional and commercial projects.

 Mr. Turnbull received his Bachelor of Architecture, a five-year professional degree, from the University of Illinois in Chicago.

-Mr. Turnbull is a Fellow of the American Institute of Architects, certified with the National Council of Architectural Registration Boards and is a licensed architect in Virginia, Maryland, the District of Columbia and Illinois.
+Mr. Turnbull is a Fellow of the American Institute of Architects, certified with the National Council of Architectural Registration Boards and is a licensed architect in Virginia, Maryland and Illinois.